-PGY2 Residents - Corey Wirth, PharmD, BCPS plus project-specific advisors
+Preceptors: PGY1 Residents - Colin Fitzgerrel, PharmD, BCPS, BCIDP; plus project-specific advisors

 Each resident is required to conduct a year-long project.
-The project can be of any subject of particular interest to the resident, but it must be submitted to the Institutional Review Board (IRB) for approval.
+The project can be in any subject of particular interest to the resident, but it must be submitted to the Institutional Review Board (IRB) for approval.
 Examples of projects include original research or expansion of pharmacy service lines.
-Medication Use

-Evaluations (MUEs) are not an acceptable form of residency project as they are otherwise assigned throughout the residency year.
+Medication Use Evaluations (MUEs) are not an acceptable form of research project as they are otherwise assigned throughout the residency year.
 Potential research projects will be generated by the Residency Advisory Committee, but the resident is not required to choose from this list if they have a suitable project of his/her own.
 The resident will be assigned an advisor based on the subject matter of the project.
-Residents will choose their research topic during the first month of the residency program and submit it for review by the IRB no later than September.
+Residents will choose their research topic during the orientation month and submit it for review by the IRB no later than September.
 Data collection will begin as soon as IRB approval is gained.
 If adequate progress has been made, the resident is encouraged to submit his/her poster and current findings for presentation at the ASHP Midyear Clinical Meeting.
 The resident is required to formally present the conclusions from the research project at the Great Lakes Residency Conference in the spring.
 The resident is required to write a manuscript of the research project suitable for publication to graduate from the residency program.
 A general timeline for the project as well as a Project Approval Form is available in Appendix E.